shubhamhackz/calmly/README.md

 ![icon](https://github.com/shubhamhackz/calmly/blob/main/android/app/src/main/res/mipmap-hdpi/ic_launcher_round.png)

-This app is a clone of a app called calmaria.
+Calmly is made with flutter to practice meditation to bring headspace and calmness.This app is a clone of an [Calmaria](https://play.google.com/store/apps/details?id=com.abdz.breathing&hl=en_IN&gl=US), which is available on the play store.
+When I saw the Calmaria, I got mesmerized by it's UI and overall functionality.

 ## App Design
 ![Calmly](https://github.com/shubhamhackz/calmly/blob/main/files/preview.png)